 That being said, various health care costs in Canada are lower than in many places around the world.
 For example, an MRI that costs $1,200 in the United States only costs $824 in Canada.
 Administrative costs are generally much lower in Canada, as well.

 Canada's health care system is a point of pride in the country.
 It continually receives high marks from international organizations and studies.
 Survival rates for most diseases and illnesses are high, and the quality of care received is of a high caliber.

 Canada has, historically, had some wait time issues in their health care system.
 Some patients have had to wait up to four weeks to make an appointment with a specialist, which is double the average time in the United States.

 People with urgent problems still are able to see doctors fairly quickly.
 But those with less pressing matters frequently are left out in the cold, so to speak.

 The Canadian government has taken steps to improve this problem, with data trending towards positive results over the past decade.
 But wait times still are much lengthier than they were back in the 80s and 90s when the program started.

-Canada also has a widely aging population that may be a contributing factor in its health care problems.
+Canada also has a widely ageing population that may be a contributing factor in its health care problems.
 The baby boomer generation is reaching their senior years, and for the first time in Candian history, there are more senior citizens than children.
 This is one of the potential causes of higher wait times and costs.

 The Canadian health care system is one of the most studied in the world.
 It's been a point of national pride for decades, and despite some issues, remains a strong and reliable source of support for many citizens.